-Marine CNG will be able to fill the gap for small and medium volumes, and short and intermediate sail distances.
-It is assumed that CNG would be most competitive in emerging coastal markets, in interregional areas, where pipelines are either uneconomical or technically challenging, and in island states with strong governmental support for economical and/or environmental developments.
+Marine CNG will be able to fill the gap for small and medium volumes, and short and intermediate sailing distances.
+It is assumed that CNG would be most competitive in emerging coastal markets, in inter-regional areas, where pipelines are either uneconomical or technically challenging, and in island states with strong governmental support for economical and/or environmental developments.

 CNG and hydrogen can be used as fuel when gas infrastructure is available and sailing distances can be accommodated for regional trade and inland waterways.
 We have delivered a container-based fuel storage system for a day ferry.

-Introduction of stricter local, national and international environmental legislations demands cleaner solutions for fuels within the maritime industry.
-Use of natural gas for propulsion and electric power generation onboard is viable solution in meeting the reduced emission requirement.
+Introduction of stricter local, national and international environmental legislation demands cleaner solutions for fuels within the maritime industry.
+Use of natural gas for propulsion and electric power generation onboard is viable solution in meeting the reduced emission requirements.

-UAC recognizes the importance of cost-efficient solutions that would offer added value to our customers’ operations in terms of compliance with ever more demanding industry standards and efforts to reduce environmental footprint across the supply chain.
-Therefore, we are involved in several national and international R&D projects that focus to explore implementation of alternative energy sources.
+UAC recognizes the importance of cost-efficient solutions that offer added value to our customers’ operations in terms of compliance with evermore demanding industry standards and efforts to reduce environmental footprint across the supply chain.

-We can deliver a number of tailored solutions to customer requirements and industry regulations with class approvals by DNV-GL, ABS and Lloyds Register.
+We deliver tailored solutions to customer requirements and industry regulations with class approvals by DNV-GL, ABS and Lloyds Register.

-Read more about our type IV pressure vessels.
+Read more about UAC type IV pressure vessels.